Cfokke/helmingsense-e-logbook/docs/DIRECTORY-TREE.md

 - Admin UI is at /admin; API and WS live under /signalk
 - Auth: none for MVP on trusted LAN (token optional later)
 - Time: store UTC; display local as needed
+- Snapshots: retain last 24h only (JSON pruned to a rolling 24h window).
+DB/CSV are permanent.

 Autolog MVP Columns (proposal to lock)
 - timestamp (UTC, ISO 8601)